Articles

 Top Five Questions About Dog Bite Cases

-Indeed, many jurisdictions have adopted “leach law” or similar statutory schemes designed to keep dogs restrained when outdoors. [i.e “at large”].
+Indeed, many jurisdictions have adopted “leash law” or similar statutory schemes designed to keep dogs restrained when outdoors. [i.e “at large”].
 Moreover, under Maryland law, the fact that injury occurs created a presumption that the owner knew the dog had vicious tendencies.
-A defense is available to the owner if they can prove that they did not know if the dog’s viscous qualities.
+A defense is available to the owner if they can prove that they did not know if the dog’s qualities.

 For a dog that is not running at large, and hence where strict liability concepts do not apply, an owner may still be held liable for an attack resulting in injury.
 Prior to the enactment of the strict liability provisions, Maryland did, and still does, recognize the liability of the owner based on negligence principles.
 To recover against the owner of a dog based on a negligence claim, the victim must show that the owner knew, or should have known, that the dog was vicious.